 Layer up to build a sensory signature.

-Say someone leaves your bed and their scent lingers on your pillow.
-Or, say, you’re out and catch a whiff of something that reminds you of a certain someone.
+Say someone leaves your bed and their scent lingers on your pillow, especially in the heat of summer.
+Or perhaps you’re out enjoying a sunny day and catch a whiff of something that reminds you of a certain someone.
 While, yes, there is science behind this feeling, the allure of a “signature scent” is a truly romantic hallmark in culture, one that goes beyond just pheromones.

 While you can get lost in the world of perfume blogs, perfume Tik Tok, and can browse perfume in-person until you go nose-blind, scent layering is the secret to creating a truly unique personal fragrance.